MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Enable Plan 2 on a custom workspace

-If you're not using the default workspace created when you enabled Defender for Cloud on an Azure subscription, you can enable Plan 2 on your custom workspaces as follows:
+If you're not using the default workspace created when you enabled Defender for Cloud on an Azure subscription, you should enable Plan 2 on your custom workspaces.
+After enabling, all machines connected to the workspace have Plan 2 enabled, regardless of the settings on their connected subscription.

 1. In the [Azure portal](https://portal.azure.com), search for and select **Microsoft Defender for Cloud**.